 - 2 cups water

 For preparing the black sesame filling:

-- Heat up a frying pan, toast the black sesame seeds for around 5 minutes on low to medium heat or until aromatic.
+- Heat up a non-stick frying pan, toast the black sesame seeds for around 5 minutes on low to medium heat or until aromatic.
 Taking care not to burn the sesame seeds.

 - Transfer the black sesame seeds and caster sugar to a food processor, blend until you get a fine thick paste.

-- Transfer the ground sesame seeds to the frying pan, add extra virgin olive oil and stir well to form a smooth and thick paste on low to medium heat.
+- Transfer the ground sesame seeds to the non-stick frying pan, add extra virgin olive oil and stir well to form a smooth and thick paste on low to medium heat.
 Transfer to a bowl and cool in the refrigerator.